Legal Guides for Employment

 Remember that your adversary is your employer This would not ordinarily be an issue for most injured parties who are hurt on the job since most people cant sue their employer.
 However... more

-Written by attorney Matthew Lewis, over 5 years ago.
+Written by attorney Matthew Lewis, almost 6 years ago.
 STAFF PICK

 An overview of the process necessary to file a request for a Benefit Review Conference in a Texas workers' compensation claim.